KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 License remains CC-BY-SA as modified by ialdabaoth.
 Source: https://github.com/NathanKell/ModularFuelSystem (shared repository between RF and Modular Fuel Tanks).

-Also included: Module Manager (by sarbian and ialdabaoth).
-See the Module Manager thread for details and license and source: http://http://forum.kerbalspaceprogram.com/threads/55219
+Also included: Module Manager (by sarbian, swamp_ig, and ialdabaoth).
+See the Module Manager thread for details and license and source: http://forum.kerbalspaceprogram.com/threads/55219
 Module Manager is required for RF to work.

 DESCRIPTION: